 Your Major Professor and all or all but one of the members of your Advisory Committee must approve your prospectus defense.
 Your Major Professor and the Graduate Coordinator must then sign the Application for Admission to Candidacy form approving your prospectus and advancing you to PhD candidacy.
-This form must be filed with the Graduate School.
 Approval of the prospectus signifies that members of the Advisory Committee believe that it proposes a satisfactory research program.
 Your Advisory Committee may require revisions in your prospectus and a new examination on the revised prospectus.
 If a major change in the dissertation project occurs, your Advisory Committee will decide whether you must defend a new prospectus.

-5.7 Dissertation and Dissertation Defense
+6.7 Dissertation and Dissertation Defense